Skip to main content

 What’s the difference between a virus and bacteria?

-Bacteria and viruses are types of germs (or microbes) that can cause infections in people.
-Here are some important differences between them:
+Bacteria and viruses are both types of germs (or microbes) that can cause infections in people.
+But they’re very different in many other ways:

-• Viruses are very small and don’t have all the characteristics of a living organism.
+• Viruses are much smaller than bacteria and don’t have all the features characteristics of a living organism.
 Bacteria are tiny living organisms, each made up of a single cell.

-• Viruses can remain on surfaces, but they can’t reproduce or grow outside of a living cell.
-Colonies of bacteria can thrive inside or outside of the body.
+• Viruses can survive on surfaces for a short time, but they can’t reproduce or grow outside of a living cell.
+Bacteria, on the other hand, can thrive both inside and outside of the body.

 What are common viral infections?